Understanding our commission

 Disputing a commission

 After a guest checks out, you have up to 48 hours after the end of the check-out month to modify your property’s reservations on the Extranet and make sure you get a correct invoice.
-For more info and steps, see this article.
+For more info, see this article.

 How to pay your invoices

-For more info on how to pay your invoices, see this article.
+For more info on how to pay invoices, see this article.

 Commission, Invoices & Tax